 The civil parish of Kimblesworth and Plawsworth is located approximately four miles to the north of Durham City.
 The old route of the A1 (now the A167) passes through it from north to south.
 In area, the parish measures 3 miles (east to west) by around 1-1.5 miles (north to south), bordering the B6532 to the west and the River Wear to the East.
-The parish contains the villages of Nettlesworth, Kimblesworth, Plawsworth and the hamlet of Plawsworth Gate, as well as a significant chunk of the larger village of Sacriston, situated approximately one mile to the west.
+The parish contains the villages of Nettlesworth, Kimblesworth, Plawsworth and the hamlet of Plawsworth Gate, as well as a few streets in Sacriston - Daleside, Westhills Close and the new development at Monkswood, Cross Lane - all situated approximately one mile to the west of Nettlesworth.

 Understood to date from the sixteenth century, the hairdresser's shop is one of the oldest buildings in the parish